Non-Government Members

 Galveston, TX

-Joanie Steinhaus is the Campaign Director for Turtle Island Restoration Network in their efforts to protect the Gulf of Mexico.
+Joanie Steinhaus is the Campaign Director for Turtle Island Restoration Network in their efforts to protect the Gulf.
 She has been involved with formal and informal education programs for over seventeen years, as a public school teacher for three and half years and fourteen years working at informal education sites including the Houston Zoo, Keep Austin Beautiful and the Lower Colorado River Authority.
 She has extensive experience in the education of youth and adults about stewardship and conservation of our natural resources.

 Joanie has worked with a variety of organizations, both locally and state-wide, to advance conservation and sustainability issues.
 Her diverse knowledge and passion about the environment in the Texas area has shown in her outreach work to local politicians, community groups, homeowner associations and the general public to help them understand the value of protecting the local flora and fauna.